Glossary

 What Will Happen If You Fail to Test and Tag?

-When you think about it, it may seem strange or unnecessary to test and tag some items as a kettle or toaster.
-This is a good instance of why some people don’t take the risk of not testing and tagging seriously enough until the damage is done.
+Testing and tagging a kettle or a toaster can feel like overkill.
+That's exactly why some people don't take the risk seriously enough until the damage is done.

 Is It Expensive to Conduct Testing and Tagging In-House?